fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-II.md

 - Wikipedia - www.wikipedia.com

 ### Hash Tables
-    Hash Table: A data structure that implements a type of array that can map keys to values.
+    Hash Table: Implements a type of array that can map keys to values.
 It uses a hash function to compute an index, into an array of slots, from which the desired value can be found.
 Many applications require a dictionary like data structure which supports only the dictionary operations INSERT, SEARCH, and DELETE.
 Creating a specisific data structure for these kind of operations can speed up the algorithms a lot.

 | <img src="./images/hash_tables_intro.png" alt="Algorithm" style="zoom:50%;" /> |